-MICHAEL E. GLINSKY and BRUCE ASHER, BHP Billiton Petroleum, Houston, USA ROBIN HILL, MARK FLYNN, and MARK STANLEY, BHP Billiton Petroleum, Perth, Australia JAMES GUNNING, CSIRO Petroleum, Clayton, Victoria, Australia TROY THOMPSON, DOWNUNDER GEOSOLUTIONS, Perth, Australia JEROME KALIFA and STEPHANE MALLAT, Let It Wave, École Polytechnique, Palaiseau, France CHRIS WHITE, Louisiana State University, Baton Rouge, USA DIDIER RENARD, L'École des Mines, Fontainebleau, France
+Michael E. Glinsky, and Bruce Asher, BHP Billiton Petroleum, Houston, Texas

+Robin Hill, Mark Flynn, and Mark Stanley, BHP Billiton Petroleum, Perth, Australia

+James Gunning, CSIRO Petroleum, Clayton, Victoria, Australia

+Troy Thompson, DownUnder GeoSolutions, Perth, Australia

+Jerome Kalifa, and Stephane Mallat, Let It Wave, Ecole Polytechnique, Palaiseau, France

+Chris White, Louisiana State University, Baton Rouge, Louisiana Didier Renard, L'Ecole des Mines, Fontainebleau, France

-${f S}$ uccessful appraisal and development of oil and gas fields requires the integration of uncertain subsurface information into multiple reservoir simulation models.
+Successful appraisal and development of oil and gas fields requires the integration of uncertain subsurface information into multiple reservoir simulation models.
 This information includes seismic data, various types of well data, and geologic concepts.
 Over the past five years, a workflow has been developed by various organizations in conjunction with BHP Billiton Petroleum.
-This distinctive approach focuses first on building mesoscale reservoir models that can be constrained by seismic data (typically with a resolution up to the stratigraphic seismic loop scale, see Prather et al., 2000), then introducing the finer scale geologic concepts and well data needed for reservoir simulation models (stratigraphic first- and second-order subseismic scale, where each order is about a factor of three in size) via a downscaling step that honors mesoscale model constraints.
+This distinctive approach focuses first on building mesoscale reservoir models that can be constrained by seismic data (typically with a resolution up to the stratigraphic seismic loop scale, see Prather et al. 2000), then introducing the finer scale geologic concepts and well data needed for reservoir simulation models (stratigraphic 1st and 2nd order subseismic scale, where each order is about a factor of three in size) via a downscaling step that honors mesoscale model constraints.
 Uncertainty and correlations of the well and seismic measurements are always taken into account.
 In fact, they are necessary to be able to combine the various measurements.
 Bayesian probabilistic techniques are used extensively in this process.
-The result is an ensemble of reservoir simulation models consistent with all subsurface information.
+The result is an ensemble of reservoir simulation models that is consistent with all of the subsurface information.

-The application to Stybarrow Field, in the Carnarvon Basin of offshore Western Australia, will be used as an example of this workflow.
+The application to the Stybarrow field, in the Carnarvon Basin of offshore Western Australia, will be used as an example of this workflow.
 This workflow starts with a conventional correlated wavelet extraction and sparse spike inversion.
 The sparse spike inversion gives a preliminary estimate of net rock volume and fluid probabilities.
-Although it does not consider uncertainty, multiple layer seismic interference or many well constraints, it helps build a layer-based model framework for subsequent steps where these influences are considered.
+Although it does not consider uncertainty, multiple layer seismic interference or many well constraints, it helps build a layer based model framework for subsequent steps where these influences are considered.

-Because we will be estimating the uncertainty, we need to know what the uncertainty of the seismic data is.
-To obtain this, the wavelet derivation needs to produce an estimate of the seismic noise-that is, the part of the seismic data that does not correlate with the synthetic of the well log.
+Since we will be estimating the uncertainty, we need to know what the uncertainty of the seismic data is.
+To obtain this, the wavelet derivation needs to produce an estimate of the seismic noise, that is, the part of the seismic data that does not correlate with the synthetic of the well log.
 We used a probabilistic wavelet derivation based on Bayesian concepts that predicts the noise level.
-Given the wavelet with uncertainty, we then perform a trace-based probabilistic model-based inversion which combines the seismic data with well measurement constraints to give average values, uncertainties, and correlations in important properties such as net reservoir sand, net-to-gross sand, and fluid content.
+Given the wavelet with uncertainty, we thenperform a trace based probabilistic model based inversion which combines the seismic data with well measurement constraints to give average values, uncertainties and correlations in important properties such as net reservoir sand, net-to-gross sand and fluid content.

 Several significant technical challenges remain.
 First, the results must be "massaged" onto the reservoir simulation grid (which is commonly nonuniform in space).
-Second, transverse spatial correlations that are geologically realistic must be enforced, while eliminating short scale fluctuations that are artifacts of the trace-based inversion.
-Geostatistical techniques are used to introduce this lateral correlation while respecting the nontrivial correlations produced by the model-based inversion.
-The final challenge is to "decorate" the model with the stratigraphic first- and second-order subseismic structure needed to allow the reservoir simulation to assess the flow effects of subseismic heterogeneity.
-The subseismic structure is based on geologic concepts and is constrained by well and seismic information.
+Second, transverse spatial correlations that are geologically realistic must be enforced, while eliminating short scale fluctuations that are artifacts of the trace based inversion.
+Geostatistical techniques are used to introduce this lateral correlation while respecting the nontrivial correlations produced by the model based in version.
+The final challenge is to "decorate" the model with the stratigraphic 1st and 2nd order subseismic structure needed to allow the reservoir simulation to assess the flow effects of subseismic heterogeneity.
+The subseismic structure is based on ge ologic concepts and is constrained by well and seismic information.
 An "enforcement" step then slightly deforms the decorated model to match the gross thickness and net sand estimates from the inversion.
-Results of all steps will be shown for Stybarrow Field.
+Results of all steps will be shown for the Stybarrow field.